-How to Grow Vetches (Gulbiena) as Christmas Decorations — A Tradition Practiced in Malta
+How to Grow Vetches (Gulbiena): Traditional Maltese Christmas Decorations

 Vetches (Gulbiena or Gurbiena) are grown in Malta to be used as a Christmas decoration.
-Malta is a tiny island in the middle of the Mediterrenean sea that is very religious as a country.
-For the Maltese people, amongst the most important Christmas decoration is the crib, which represents the grotto in which baby Jesus was born.
-According to the ancient Maltese tradition, light deprived vetch seeds are grown over a period of a few weeks and placed next to the statue of the baby Jesus in the manger.
+Malta is a tiny island country in the middle of the Mediterranean Sea that is culturally very religious.
+For the Maltese people, one of the most important Christmas decorations is the crib, which represents the grotto in which baby Jesus was born.
+According to ancient Maltese tradition, light-deprived vetch seeds are grown over a period of a few weeks and placed next to the statue of the baby Jesus in the manger.
 This is done to decorate the crib.
 Over the years, gulbiena was used as a more generic Christmas decoration and is used to decorate houses and churches over the Christmas period.
 In Malta, vetch seeds are usually planted on the 7th December in order to be at their best for Christmas.

 Light deprived vetches grow white and stringy and can also be used for crafts.
 An example would be growing it as hair or a beard for a toy figure.

 Here is an easy guide explaining the few steps involved in growing vetches.

 - vetches (vetch seeds are easily available on Amazon.com or in a garden/gardening shop)